Step-by-step instructions for adding performance monitoring and distributed tracing to your Ruby projects.

 Running your app and requesting a page should now result in spans arriving in BugSnag Performance.

-Spans sent from OpenTelemetry SDKs use up your unmanaged quota.
+Unless sent by the BugSnag Sampler, spans use up your unmanaged quota.
 No spans will be ingested by BugSnag once your daily quota is exhausted.
 To ensure you have span coverage throughout the day, we recommend you use sampling.
+This section explains how to control sampling if you are not using the BugSnag Sampler.

 By default the OpenTelemetry SDK will use the parentbased_always_on